Snake River Valley AVA

-Snake River Valley is Idaho's first American Viticultural Area (AVA) that encompasses an area in southwestern Idaho and two counties in eastern Oregon.
-The area was established on April 9, 2007 by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing the petition submitted by Idahoan vintners of the Snake River Valley, the Idaho Grape Growers and Wine Producers Commission, and the Idaho Department of Commerce and Labor, collectively acting as “petitioner” to establish the 8263 sqmi viticultural area named "Snake River Valley."
+Snake River Valley is an American Viticultural Area (AVA) located in southwestern Idaho and two counties in eastern Oregon.
+It was established as the nation's 187^{th} and the state's initial appellation on March 9, 2007 by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing the petition submitted by Idahoan vintners of the Snake River Valley, the Idaho Grape Growers and Wine Producers Commission, and the Idaho Department of Commerce and Labor, collectively acting as "petitioner" to establish the 8263 sqmi viticultural area named "Snake River Valley."

 For wines to bear the "Snake River Valley" label, at least 85% of the grapes used for production must be grown in the designated area, which includes the southwestern Idaho counties of Ada, Adams, Boise, Canyon, Elmore, Gem, Gooding, Jerome, Owyhee, Payette, Twin Falls, and Washington, and the Eastern Oregon counties of Malheur and Baker.
-The appellation, when established, was resident to 15 wineries and 46 vineyards with 1800 acre under vine.
+At the outset, the vast 8263 sqmi appellation was resident to 15 wineries and 46 vineyards with 1800 acre under vine.